Super cropping: how “pruning” (training) can help you produce bigger, better buds.

 Combine stressing at cellular level with breaking the vertical apical dominance through horizontal training and the end result is, quite simply, more marijuana bud.

 Supercropping is simply combining methods of training.
+Its not a case of supercropping vs topping, both techniques can be combined.
 Pick the techniques which seem best to you …

 OK so that’s the theory, how does it work in practice?
 Here’s what we’ve done for super-cropping.